Aryaman-Jha/aryaman-jha.github.io/index.md

 <img src="/assets/img/profile.jpg" alt="Aryaman Jha" width="180" style="width:180px !important; border-radius:8px; float:right; margin: 0 0 20px 20px;" />

-Hi, I am a PhD candidate in Physics at the Georgia Institute of Technology (Center for Nonlinear Science), working with Prof. Kurt Wiesenfeld.
+Hi, I am a PhD candidate in Physics at the Georgia Institute of Technology, working with Prof. Kurt Wiesenfeld.
 I am also collaborating with Prof. Jorge Laval in Civil & Environmental Engineering.
-Recently I have also begun collaborating with Prof. Sujin Babu and Prof. Ramakrishna Ramaswamy on problems in Active matter.
+Recently I have also begun collaborating with Prof. Sujin Babu and Prof. Ramakrishna Ramaswamy on problems in Active matter at IIT Delhi.

 I’m working on **non-equilibrium statistical mechanics**, with a focus on
 **collective phenomena, scaling theory, and renormalization-group (RG) methods**.